-- Use the URL removal tool and take other appropriate steps to block crawling and/or indexing.
+- Use the Remove URLs tool and take other appropriate steps to block crawling and/or indexing.

 Everyone asks us this question.
 The answer is: there is no secret, there are only good practices.
-Here are the best practices for improving your ranking in Google search results:
+Here are the best practices for improving your site's appearance in Google search results:

 - Make your site mobile friendly.
 Many users search on mobile devices; our search results favor pages that we think answer the user’s request best with the best possible user experience on their platform.